-To normalize coalescence rate, we need to take into account various factors.
-First of all, our simulations can not be treated as a complete sample of realistic stars.
-We do not cover whole parameter space, in particular the mass range is narrower than in reality.
-Also, not all stars that are born in binaries will end up as a compact binaries.
-Most of them will not survive the common envelope stage.
+To normalize the coalescence rate, we need to take into account various factors.
+First of all, our simulations cannot be treated as a complete sample of realistic stars.
+We do not cover the whole parameter space, in particular, the mass range is narrower than in reality.
+Moreover, not all stars that are born in binaries will end their lives as a compact binaries.
+Most of them will not survive the common-envelope stage.

-Coalescence rate for one particular binary $i$ is given by following formula:
+The coalescence rate for one particular binary $i$ is given by the following formula:

-where $N_{sim}$ is the total number of binaries that started their evolution on ZAMS in the {\tt StarTrack} code.
-In our case that number is $2\times 10^{6}$, $n_{bin}$ is the number density of stars in binaries, $f_s=$ is the fraction of simulated binaries.
+where $N_{sim}$ is the total number of binaries that started their evolution on the ZAMS in the {\tt StarTrack} code.
+In our case that number is $2\times 10^{6}$, $n_{bin}$ is the number density of stars in binaries, $f_s$ is the fraction of simulated binaries.

-In the Universe not only binares are formed.
-Total Star Formation Rate ($\dot{\rho_*}$) is a sum of a contribution from binaries and single stars.
+Not only binares are formed in the Universe.
+The total star formation rate ($\dot{\rho_*}$) is the sum of the contribution from binaries and single stars,